USAA Auto Insurance Review for 2021

 USAA has some of the cheapest rate increases.
 The jump from low to medium coverage is only $135, while the jump from low to high coverage is only $263.

 At other companies, upgrading to high coverage from low coverage can be around $1,000.

 Bear in mind, though, that these amounts are for drivers with good records.
 If you have a poor driving record or other issues, the cost to upgrade could be more.

-A bad credit score can ruin more things than just causing high-interest rates and loan refusal.
-It can also increase your car insurance rates by a significant amount.
+A bad credit score can ruin more things than just causing high interest rates and loan refusal.
+It can also increase your auto insurance rates by a significant amount.

 The average credit score in America is 675, which most bankers consider a good credit score.

 Not all companies will gouge you for a bad credit score, although all companies will increase or decrease prices based on credit score.